-The City of Antioch maintains the necessary storm drainage systems that handle stormwater runoff.
-Drainage infrastructure is financed through a variable drainage area flood control improvement fee on new development.
+The City of Antioch maintains the necessary storm drainage systems that handle stormwater runoff, including catch basins, storm channels, creeks, culverts, and concrete lined "V" ditches in open space.
 At this time, very little storm drainage infrastructure is in place in the Station Area.
-A large storm drain line carries collected runoff from south of SR 4 to Trembath Basin.
+There is a large storm drain line that carries collected runoff from south of SR 4 to Trembath Basin and another that contains the unnamed tributary of the East Antioch Creek as it passes under SR 4.
 Catch basins are located near the intersections of Sunset Drive and Hillcrest Avenue, Phillips Lane and Oakley Road, and Viera Avenue and Brazil Drive.